 Display 1080P | Processor Intel Core i3 (Dual Core) | Graphics Card Integrated | Hard Drive 500GB (5400RPM) | RAM 8GB – DDR3L | Extras DVD-RW drive |

 If you’re looking for a PC that will do all the basics, this Dell Inspiron 24″ is a great choice.
 Boasting integrated graphics, a Dual Core i3 processor, and a good amount of storage (500GB), it’s fine for browsing the web, creating documents, and doing basic photo editing.
 This PC is perfect for the office or student user who doesn’t need to do more intensive tasks like edit videos or play modern games.
-That said, it is a bit on the slow side with a 5400RPM hard drive.
-Still, for many users who are just seeking simple uses, this PC offers great value.
+For most people, this will be the best all in one computer in terms of value.

 - Great value for basic PC use